Installation

 Option 2: Build from source

 If your system is not supported by the pre-built binaries (or you just want to build it yourself), you can build Paddler from source.
+Paddler current MSRV is 1.88.0.

-Clone our repository and run
+Clone our repository.

-You need to have the CUDA toolkit installed on your system, and the nvcc compiler must be in your PATH.
+To build with Cuda, you also need to have the CUDA toolkit installed on your system, and the nvcc compiler must be in your PATH.

 Need more? 🙂